 NOTE: If the stock is at the money when expiration arrives, you are in a quandary.
 You don’t know if the put owner is going to exercise and therefore, you don’t know whether to exercise the call.
 If you want to maintain the long stock position, the simplest way out is to buy the put, paying $0.05, or less, and exercise the call.

-There is one equivalent position that you, the options rookie, should know because these are strategies you are likely to adopt.
+There is one equivalent position that you, the options rookie, should know because these are options spread trading strategies you are likely to adopt.

 Take a look at a covered call position (long stock and short one call), or S-C.